Apart from the examples covered with full tutorials in the previous sections,

 b_i as inputs

 c_o as an output.

 On each rising clock edge,

 valid_o goes high to signal a valid output value.

-and finally compares the module output to the expected for correctness.
+and compares the result to the expected value.

 The testbench makes use of

 and random data generators